Lh4355/ChefBoyardee-Game/Backlog.md

 - once you unlock the front door and go into the living room, you can also exit out of the living room to the porch
 - add man in trenchcoat to sketchy alley that you can trade your gold skin for a fire extinguisher
 - add interaction for clicking on recycling bin of can, unlocks a blue mental health bar
-- descide what to put on inventory bar
+- descide what to put on inventory bar (on the right side)
-- make inventory bar collapseable
+- make inventory bar collapseable (use ravioli backpack item)
-- add a gameover button that goes to the main menu
+- add a gameover button that goes to the main menu after victory
-- volume settings on main menu and accible throughout the game via a settings menu (you will eventually be able to save on this menu)
+- volume settings on main menu and accessible throughout the game via a settings menu (you will eventually be able to save on this menu)

 Prettification Needed
 - Robbery interactible clicking boxes (add sprites and overlay with image?) (robber, and attendant sprites needed)